Distributional and mean Li-Yorke chaos for weighted shifts on Fr\'echet sequence spaces: Mean Li--Yorke chaos

-\end{example} In the following corollary, we show that Corollary \ref{f2} generalizes the characterizations of mean Li--Yorke chaos for weighted backward shifts on the spaces $\ell^p(\mathbb{Z})$ and $c_0(\mathbb{Z})$ obtained in \cite{Nilson1}.
-To this end, recall that an operator $T$ on a Banach space $Y$ is said to be \emph{absolutely Cesàro bounded} if there exists a constant $C \in (0,\infty)$ such that
+Therefore, we may take \(X_0\) to be a dense set, and hence \(B_w\) is in fact {\it densely mean Li--Yorke chaotic}. \end{remark} Recall that an operator $T$ on a Banach space $Y$ is said to be \emph{absolutely Cesàro bounded} if there exists a constant $C \in (0,\infty)$ such that

 This property is closely related to mean Li--Yorke chaos in the context of Banach spaces.
-In fact, if an operator $T$ is mean Li--Yorke chaotic, then it is not absolutely Cesàro bounded; see, for instance, \cite{BermBMP, BBP} for further details. \begin{corollary} A weighted backward shift $B_w$ on $X:=\ell^p(\Z)$ ($p \in [1, \infty)$) or $X:=c_0(\mathbb{Z})$ with nonzero weights is mean Li--Yorke chaotic if and only if it is not absolutely Cesàro bounded and
+In fact, if an operator $T$ is mean Li--Yorke chaotic, then it is not absolutely Cesàro bounded; see, for instance, \cite{BermBMP, BBP} for further details.
+Observe that item (B) of Theorem \ref{ttt1} is equivalent to saying that \(B_w\) is not absolutely Ces\`aro bounded.
+Therefore, by specializing Theorem \ref{ttt1} to the spaces \(\ell^p(\mathbb{Z})\) (\(p \in [1,\infty)\)) or \(c_0(\mathbb{Z})\), we recover the characterization given in \cite{Nilson1}: \begin{corollary}\cite[Corollaries 73 and 78]{Nilson1} A weighted backward shift $B_w$ on $X:=\ell^p(\Z)$ ($p \in [1, \infty)$) or $X:=c_0(\mathbb{Z})$ with nonzero weights is mean Li--Yorke chaotic if and only if it is not absolutely Cesàro bounded and

-\end{corollary} \begin{proof} It is straightforward to see that condition of Theorem \ref{T2} is equivalent to (\ref{w8}).
-Moreover, the conditions (A1) and (B1) of Corollary \ref{f2} are equivalent to the existence of an increasing sequence $(N_k)_{k \in \N}$ of positive integers and a sequence $(y_k)_{k \in \N} \subset c_{00}(\Z)$ such that